Ralph Ham

-Ralph A. Ham (March 1849 – February 13, 1905) was a Major League Baseball outfielder in the 19th century.
+Ralph A. Ham (March 1849 – February 13, 1905) was a professional baseball outfielder in the 19th century.
 He played for the Rockford Forest Citys of the National Association in 1871.
 He is known for committing 13 errors over the course of 19 games, which was most likely due to Rockford's home park, the Agricultural Society Fair Grounds, being unlevel.